Seekatar/EFCoreStateTest/README.md

 # Entity Framework Core State Tests
 ![BuildStatus](https://dev.azure.com/MrSeekatar/EFStateTest/_apis/build/status/Seekatar.EFCoreStateTest?branchName=master)

 This project has a set of tests that demonstrate how EF Core Entity State works.
 These examples were created to help me better understand how EF Core manages state, and what SQL it generates.
 It came from a problem where the object model had the same object in the graph multiple times.
-EF Core did fine if the graph was retrieved from the database, but if deserialized and serialized, it thinks I'm trying to track the same object twice.
+EF Core did fine if the graph was retrieved from the database, but if de-serialized and serialized, it thinks I'm trying to track the same object twice.
 These examples show that case.

 # The Code
 The project is was created using the .NET Core 2.2 NUnit template, with the addition of the `Microsoft.EntityFrameworkCore.SqlServer` and `Shouldly` packages.
 It only consists of unit tests that test the various ways EF Core changes the state of objects.
 I mainly used [VS Code](https://code.visualstudio.com/) on Windows for development.
 There is also a sln file for use in Visual Studio 2019.
 VS's [Live Unit Testing](https://docs.microsoft.com/en-us/visualstudio/test/live-unit-testing?view=vs-2019) feature works well with this project.